Tim Collins (band manager): Life After Aerosmith

-In 2009, Tim Collins did an interview for the Biography Channel’s show on Aerosmith that later aired on the A&E Network.
+In 2009, Tim Collins did an interview for the Biography Channel's show on Aerosmith that later aired on the A&E Network.
 The Boston Globe said the interview was a "real surprise" and was his first since being fired thirteen years before.

 Collins told the Boston Herald, "I've never done an interview like this, but time heals all wounds.
 They said Steven (Tyler) wasn't going to participate and had squelched a lot of people.
 I just think they're America's greatest rock band, and I wanted to set the record straight.
 I was only supposed to do 30 minutes, but I let them keep me on tape for 4.5 hours."
 Collins said Aerosmith guitarists Joe Perry and Brad Whitford saw a raw cut of his interview, and it prompted them to speak.
 In answer to a question about whether he would consider managing the band again, Collins told the Herald, "I haven't spoken to them.
 I really couldn't imagine it.
 Life moves on."

-In the summer of 2009, Collins and Tyler encountered each other in the lobby of the Ritz Carlton Hotel in Denver, CO.
+In mid-2009, Collins and Tyler encountered each other in the lobby of the Ritz Carlton Hotel in Denver, Colorado.
 Regarding the incident, Collins said "It's always nice to have a situation come full circle and to be friends (once again) with someone who was so important in your earlier life."